zowe/docs-site/versioned_docs/version-v1.20.x/contribute/contributing.md

 Latin  | English equivalent
 ---|---
 e.g.  | for example
-  etc. | and so on. <br> When you list a clear sequence of elements such as "1, 2, 3, and so on" and "Monday, Tuesday, Wednesday, and so on."
+  etc. | and so on. <br/> When you list a clear sequence of elements such as "1, 2, 3, and so on" and "Monday, Tuesday, Wednesday, and so on."
 Otherwise, rewrite the sentence to replace "etc." with something more descriptive such as "and other output." i.e.  | that is

 #### Spell out the full name and its abbreviation when the word appears for the first time.
 Use abbreviations in the texts that follow.